grailbio/rules_r/README.md

 Some examples are available in the tests directory of this repo.
 - See [tests/packages/exampleA][exampleA] for a barebones R package.
 - See [tests/packages/exampleB][exampleB] for a barebones R package that depends on another package.
-- See [tests/packages/exampleC][exampleC] for an R package that depends on external R packages.
+- See [tests/packages/exampleC][exampleC] for an R package that depends on external R packages and user native code libraries.
+- See [tests/packages/exampleD][exampleD] for an R package that depends on external R packages which have been built with bazel provided native code libraries instead of a system requirement.

 Also see [Razel scripts][scripts] that provide utility functions to generate `BUILD` files and `WORKSPACE` rules.